alandmcleod/software-design-uk/README.md

 # software-design-uk
-This is my SPA for all thibgs software
+This is my SPA for all things software